 TechUK's aim is to run its affairs to generate a small surplus after taxation, sufficient to enable continued investment in people and assets which assist in delivering value to our members and to increase reserves at a level to preserve their real value.
-2021's results were exceptional and have provided us with the opportunity to further invest in our staff and recruit for new positions in 2022 which will deliver real value to our members, as well as adding to reserves given the higher inflation outlook.
+2022 's results built on the success of 2021 and have provided us with the opportunity to further invest in our staff to deliver further value to our members, as well as adding to reserves given the higher inflation outlook and the probable cost of moving offices when our lease comes to an end in 2028.

-We are excited about 2022 and what can be achieved in the year ahead for members.
+We are excited about 2023 and what can be achieved in the year ahead for members.